GT-RAIL/rail_halloween/local_interfaces/local_strategy/README.md

 The current method of soliciting help:

-1. Looks around for a person (potentially forever.
-TODO: put a time limit.)
+1. Looks around for a person (potentially forever)
 1. Enters compliant mode - all joints can be moved by a human.
 1. When a person is found, starts a dialogue:
     1. Tells the person what failed and the likely cause of that failure.
     1. Can respond to questions of what else might have failed.
     1. Can explain that safety is the reason we're in compliant mode.
-(TODO: allow autonomous actions after asking person for safety checks)
 1. When person indicates that the problem should be resolved, chirp happily and return.